mialkin/docs/databases/postgres/data-organization.md

 There are several standard types of forks.

 The **main fork** represents actual data: table rows or index rows.
 This fork is available for any relations (except for views, which contain no data).

+Files of the main fork are named by their numeric IDs, which are stored as `relfilenode` values in the `pg_class` table.

 The **initialization fork** is available only for unlogged tables (created with the `UNLOGGED` clause) and their indexes.
 Such objects are the same as regular ones, except that any actions performed on them are not written into the write-ahead log.
 It makes these operations considerably faster, but you will not be able to restore consistent data in case of a failure.
 Therefore, PostgreSQL simply deletes all forks of such objects during recovery and overwrites the main fork with the initialization fork, thus creating a dummy file.